szelpe/woocommerce-barion/readme.txt

 == Installation ==

+= Minimum Requirements =

+* WooCommerce 3.0 or later
+* WordPress 4.0 or later

 1. The recommended way to install the plugin is through the "Plugins" menu in WordPress
   - Navigate to Plugins > Add New > Search for "barion", you should already see this plugin
   - Hit "Install Now", then enable the plugin